 The team concept also helps build morale and motivation.

-When interpersonal relationships flourish, employees tend to feel more loyalty to your company.
-Also they are more willing to buy into the corporate values and vision that underlie your business.
+When interpersonal relationships flourish, employees tend to feel more loyal to your company.
+Also, they are more willing to buy into the corporate values and vision that underlie your business.